President Phil opened the meeting by wishing everyone an early Happy St. Patrick’s Day.

 Incoming president Jenny Andrews spoke about the recent PETS training, where 700 were in attendance.
 Additionally, she reminded members of the upcoming retreat in Gig Harbor, noting that five incoming presidents from other Rotary clubs would be attending to see how to put on a successful retreat.

-sign up online at the BBR C web site.
+Tom Smith added that a golf outing is set for the retreat and that members could sign up online at the BBR C web site.
 The cost will be $75, which will include a round of golf, cart and range balls.
 Deadline for signing up is Friday, March 21.

 ^